ut21/blog/blogpost.md

 Notice that we __substitute__  $2$ for all occurances of $x$ in the output.
 More formally:
 $$
-(\lambda x.M)N \implies M[x \coloneqq N]
+(\lambda x.M)N \implies M[x := N]
 $$

 There is no restriction on the _type_ of $N$ because types dont exist in (untypes) lambda calculus.
 It couldve been a string, an int, a float, bool, etc. however, lambda calculus does not recognise anything other than a function, so in that sense $N$ is also a lambda.
 We will see soon how to encode things like integers into lambda functions.
 For now, take lite.

-$M[x \coloneqq N]$ denotes the substituion of $N$ for the free occurances of $x$ in $M$.
+$M[x := N]$ denotes the substituion of $N$ for the bound occurances of $x$ in $M$.
 If you are familiar with the definition of free and bound variables in context of first order logic, then the same intuitive idea applies here: an occurrence of $x$ in $φ$ is free in $φ$ if and only if it is a leaf node in the parse tree of $φ$ such that there is no path upwards from that node $x$ to a node $∀x$ or $∃x$.
 But of course quanitifers do not exist in $\lambda$ calculus but the $\lambda$ operator is analogous to the logical quantifiers in that it __binds__ the variable appearing right after it (the input parameter) in term $M$ (the output), which is what the quantifiers also do (hence the 'no path upwards...' clause in the definition).
 Dont worry if it doesn't make sense, in my experience relying on a intuitive understanding of substitution works fine in most cases.

+This is a good resource on the topic: https://home.uni-leipzig.de/gkobele/courses/2020.WS/CompLing/posts/funcprogandlambdacalc/

 To maintain disambiguity in our work we will maintain a "_hygeine condition_", i.e., we are only allowed to substitute into a lambda if the replacement term ($N$) does not contain the bound variable ($x$), otherwise we can simply rename our bound variable, becasue, notice that, the point of the lambda operator is to _abstract_ away from the bound variable, i.e.:
 $$